wwang-chcn/ONTraC/tutorials/IO_files.md

 - cell_NTScore.csv.gz

   File contains cell-level NT score for all samples.
-  Warning: cell numbers were expanded to the same for each sample.
+  Warning: the number of rows were expanded to same for paralle processing using pytorch.
 Do not use this file directly.

 - niche_NTScore.csv.gz

   File contains niche-level NT score for all samples.
-  Warning: niche numbers were expanded to the same for each sample.
+  Warning: the number of rows were expanded to same for paralle processing using pytorch.
 Do not use this file directly.